akbaritabar/akbaritabar.github.io/docs/CV_MD/Aliakbar_Akbaritabar_CV.md

 ### Institutional responsibilities

-02/2022 - present, Seminar series chair, Laboratory of Digital and Computational Demography, Max Planck Institute for Demographic Research
+01/09/2022 - present, Deputy head for training, Department of Digital and Computational Demography, Max Planck Institute for Demographic Research

-01/2022 - present, Responsible for local friend system (supporting newcomers' settlement), Laboratory of Digital and Computational Demography, Max Planck Institute for Demographic Research
+01/11/2021 - 31/08/2022, Research area chair of migration and mobility, Department of Digital and Computational Demography, Max Planck Institute for Demographic Research

+01/02/2022 - 31/08/2022, Seminar series chair, Department of Digital and Computational Demography, Max Planck Institute for Demographic Research.
+Organized and chaired 18 weekly seminars, out of which 14 had external invited speakers.

-11/2021 - present, Research area chair of migration and mobility, Laboratory of Digital and Computational Demography, Max Planck Institute for Demographic Research
+01/2022 - present, Responsible for local friend system (supporting newcomers' settlement), Department of Digital and Computational Demography, Max Planck Institute for Demographic Research

-11/2021 - present, Executive committee member, Laboratory of Digital and Computational Demography, Max Planck Institute for Demographic Research
+01/11/2021 - present, Executive committee member, Department of Digital and Computational Demography, Max Planck Institute for Demographic Research

 ### Membership of scientific societies

 2022 - 2024, European Association for Population Studies (EAPS)

+2022 - 2023, IMISCOE (International Migration Research Network)

 2020 - 2021, Member of International Network for Social Network Analysis (INSNA)